-Shelters were constructed using PVC piping and UV permeable shade cloths at three light blockage intensities: 15%, 50%, and 90%.
-The open (no structure) at 0% light blockage served as control.
+Shelters were constructed using PVC piping and UV permeable shade cloths at three permeabilities including 15%, 50%, and 90%.
+The open (no structure) at 0% light blockage served as control. - did you also have a PVC frame without shade cloth as a control for frame effects?
+Just an idea.
 The cloths were attached to the PVC using zip ties.
 Table 1 describes the number of pieces at specific dimensions and diameter needed to build each triangle or square shelter.
-There were six replicates of each shape-two pertaining to each blockage percentage-for a total of 12 replicates.
+Move to appendix There were six replicates of each shape-two pertaining to each blockage percentage-for a total of 12 replicates.
 Pipes were slid onto metal stakes, which were hammered into ground for stability (Supplementary Appendix; Figure 1).
 Latitude and longitude coordinates of each shelter-open pair was also recorded (Table 1; Supplementary Appendix).
 Rectangular (referred to as square in stats) shelters consisted of two sides with two 61 cm ½ inch pipes facing the ground connected to a 61 cm ¾ inch pipe using a 90º elbow.
 Triangular shelters were built using a 75 cm ¾ inch top pipe connected to a ½ inch to ¾ inch adapter.
 The adapter was then attached to a ½ inch 3-way 90º elbow fitted with two 61 cm ½ pipes.
 Cloths were used to cover two side of the triangular shelters and three sides of the rectangular shelters.
-Because the terrain was uneven, dimensions very slightly differed between shelters; thus, cloths were not pre-cut and instead cut into the desired shape and size after PVC skeletal structure assembly was done.
-The directionality of shelters was at random.
-Shelters were visited on a weekly basis to ensure that they stay intact.
+The cardinal direction or orientation of each shelter was decided using a random number table and recorded .
+Shelters were inspected weekly throughout deployment.

+Put tables and figure at the end of document.
+Most journal require this.

+I think the journal Ecological Engineering would be PERFECT for this paper.
+SO go to that journal and grab a bunch of papers, cite them, and also see how they write and style their papers.

+MOVE to appendix.